Sharmila-Mamani/DL-Genai-Project-t3-2025/README.md

 ---

 ## Project Structure
-notebooks/
-├── experiments/
-│ └── All exploratory and alternative model experiments │
-├── final/
-│ ├── 01_mlp_classifier.ipynb
-│ ├── 02_bilstm_scratch_pytorch.ipynb
-│ ├── 03_bert.ipynb
-│ └── README.md

-- `experiments/` contains all experimentation notebooks.
+- `notebooks/experiments/` contains all experimentation notebooks.
-- `final/` contains only the three selected models used for evaluation and reporting.
+- `notebooks/final/` contains only the three selected models used for evaluation and reporting.
-- `inference/` contains inference code for the deployed model.

 ---